LGBTQ+ Rights

 If you identify as LGBTQ+, your rights are protected by New York City, New York State, and the United States’ human rights and civil rights laws.
 Where you live, work, attend school, and participate in public life (like going to a restaurant or a hair salon), you have a right to be yourself, have your name and pronouns respected, use the single-gender facilities (like restrooms and locker rooms) that align most closely with your gender, and generally be treated the same as anyone who is not part of the LGBTQ+ community.

-If you want to learn more or have questions about your situation, please call our hotline for more information.
+If you want to learn more or have questions about your situation, please call our hotline above for more information.
 At Legal Services NYC, our services are always free and any information you share with us will be kept confidential.

 Can I force a landlord to accept my HASA voucher?